 A project plan checklist differs from the plan itself and is often used to ensure comprehensive planning.
 Project managers can create these checklists with all the essential components (objectives, scope, budget, risks, resources, etc.) and check them off the list as they develop each part of the project plan.

 Your checklist can be customized to your project needs and any specific requirements you have.
 Essentially, consider your project plan checklist a helpful tool to ensure you draft a final project plan that checks all the boxes.

 Writing an effective project plan isn’t always easy, but it’s well worth the effort.
 In fact, organized marketers are 674% more likely to report success than their peers – that’s nearly 7x the likelihood of success!

 But thankfully, you don’t have to plan and manage by yourself.
-Rodeo is an all-in-one project management software tool built to help creative teams succeed.
-Using Rodeo’s intuitive platform, teams can budget, track time, manage tasks, send invoices, and so much more.
+Rodeo Drive is an all-in-one project management software tool built to help creative teams succeed.
+Using Rodeo Drive’s intuitive platform, teams can budget, track time, manage tasks, send invoices, and so much more.
 In addition, our reporting features allow you to visualize progress and productivity in real-time, so you and your clients can easily track progress and celebrate milestones.